gnosis/dex-research/dFusion/dFusion.rst

 -----------------
 - provide unique reference to canceled order in solution
 - provide unique reference to cancelation: provide index and stored rolling order hash for cancelation
-- verify that cancelation happend after order placement
 - verify that cancelation is valid by reconstructing rolling order hash

 Order already settled in previous auction
 -----------------------------------------
 - provide unique reference to solution with settled order and its order index
 - resubmit as payload the whole referenced solution and validate the order was touched with positive trading volume
 - validate the order was part of current solution
-Note: this means that a settled order can never be used in the system again with the exact order data.
+Note: this means that a settled order can never be used in the system again with the exact order data (Even, when it is only touched by an eplsion).
 If we want to allow it, we should use nonces.

 Fraud-Proofs for deposits and withdrawals
 =========================================